thinkinglabs/thinkinglabs.github.io/_posts/2022-03-19-the-fallacy-of-the-100%-code-coverage.md

 ## Acknowledgments

-[Lisi Hocke](https://twitter.com/lisihocke) for reviewing multiple drafts of this article and providing constructive feedback.
+[Lisi Hocke](https://twitter.com/lisihocke) for reviewing multiple drafts of this article and providing constructive feedback and new insights.

 ## Bibliography